pgilad/check-constants/readme.md

 Now let's see what happens when we run `check-constants` on the corrected file:
 ![Corrected output example of check-constants](media/corrected.png)

+This project uses [Rocambole](https://github.com/millermedeiros/rocambole) to parse your JS, and it's a simplified version of [buddy.js](https://github.com/danielstjules/buddy.js) which I found overcomplicated and too heavy.

 ## Usage

 ### Command Line